caraya/gulp-starter-2021/src/md-content/technology-glossary.md

-# Creating and unning a technology glossary
+# Creating and running a technology glossary